awsdocs/aws-transit-gateway-guide/doc_source/how-transit-gateways-work.md

 + The most specific route for the destination address\.
 + If routes are the same with different targets:
   + Static routes have a higher precedence than propagated routes\.
+  + For propagated routes, the following order is used:
+    + VPCs have the highest precedence
-  + Among propagated routes, VPC CIDRs have a higher precedence than Direct Connect gateways than Site\-to\-Site VPN\.
+    + Direct Connect gateways have the second highest precedence
+    + Site\-to\-Site VPNs have the third highest precedence

 Consider the following VPC route table\.
 The VPC local route has the highest priority, followed by the routes that are the most specific\.
 When a static route and a propagated route have the same destination, the static route has a higher priority\.